-You contact page needs to be easy to use, clear and functioning.
-We recommend sending yourself a test at least once a month to make sure that your contact page is working properly.
-We don’t want potential contacts to send an email to the blackhole of space, never to be seen again.
+This section needs to be easy to use, clear and functioning.
+We recommend sending yourself a test at least once a month to ensure that this section is working properly.
+We don’t want potential contacts to send an email to the black hole of space, never to be seen again.

-If you don’t feel comfortable using your personal phone number, you can also use Google or Skype and pay a small fee for a “business” phone number that forwards to your personal number.
-You can also add “contact” buttons throughout your website so it’s easy for your clients to go directly to that page.
+If you don’t feel comfortable using your personal phone number, you can also use Google or Skype and pay a small fee for a “business” contact number that forwards to your personal number.
+You can also add “contact” buttons throughout your website so it’s easy to navigate and for your potential clients to go directly to that section.

-3. About Me Section
+4. About Me Section

 We’ve all read the typical stuff like, “I picked up a camera when I was three and decided I wanted to be a photographer.”
 That’s great, but people want to get to know YOU.
 They already can assume that you love photography.

 If you’re targeting moms with young kids, talk about how you spend part of your day hiding in the bathroom or reheating your coffee.
-When clients like you personally, it goes SO much further than you think.
+When customers like you personally, it goes SO much further than you think.
 Be yourself, and you will be surprised how much that resonates with your potential clients!